Crockpot Tex-Mex Meatballs

 I feel like it’s been ages since we’ve talked about how much I heart my crockpot.
 And especially now that it’s the fall and all that business … I really bust out the crockpot quite often.

-More than making do actually.
-Especially since it’s pumping out complete deliciousness like these tex-mex meatballs.
+Especially since it pumps out complete deliciousness like these tex-mex meatballs.

 Meatballs meatballs!
 For the win!
 (And yes, you must say that all accent-like with hand gestures – just makes it so much more fun).

 Additional Crockpot Recipes You Might Enjoy:

 - Crockpot Chocolate Stout Pulled Pork

 Did you make this recipe?
 Rate and review it down below!
 I’d love to hear from you.

 - ¾ pound ground pork

 - ½ pound ground beef (I use 90/10)